ibm-cloud-docs/account/catalog-manage-sw-plans.md

 1. Select the product in your catalog with the pricing plan that you want to make updates to.
 1. In the **Pricing plan details** section, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit") and update the **Name**, **Description**, and **Version range** fields if needed.
 1. Click **Save**.

+Pricing plan details, such as name and description can be updated from Partner Center as well.
+However, managing plan metrics is available only from Partner Center until your plan is published.
+{: note}